-The MarTERA consortium, consisting of 16 collaborating countries, has organized joint calls that are co-funded by the EU for transnational research projects on different thematic areas.
-The focus of development in MarTERA is given to technologies (instead of sectors) due to their potentially large impact to a wide range of application fields.
+The MarTERA consortium, consisting of 16 collaborating countries, organized joint calls that were co-funded by the EU for transnational research projects on different thematic areas.
+The focus of development in MarTERA was given to technologies (instead of sectors) due to their potentially large impact to a wide range of application fields.

 MarTERA has had four calls.
 The first MarTERA call was a co-funded call in 2017, initiated by 18 funding organisations from 16 regions/countries and cofunded by the European Union under Horizon 2020.
 19 projects were granted 33 million EUR funding from the national funding organisations and cofunding by the EU and started in early/mid 2018.
 The second call, in 2019, resulted in 12 proposals selected for funding and a total of 15 million EUR in requested funding.

-The main objective of MarTERA is to address a number of actual challenges that can be identified as follows:
+The main objective of MarTERA was to address a number of actual challenges that can be identified as follows:

 - National and European research in several marine and maritime sectors is often poorly coordinated.
 Synergies towards implementing common goals could only be achieved through better coordination and harmonizing the foci of funding programmes;

 - While collaborative projects funded by the EC are often quite large and complex to attract participation especially of SMEs, national funding schemes offer limited opportunities to collaborate with foreign partners, especially if cross-border funding is impossible;